Obafemi Martins: International career

 Martins made his debut for Nigeria in 2004 at the age of 19 in the 2004 Unity Cup scoring the second goal, in the tri-nations Unity Cup tournament in London.
 He was a part of the Nigerian team that finished third in the 2006 African Cup of Nations.
 Martins scored two goals in the competition, both coming against Senegal in the first round.

-His future for the national team has been placed in doubt on numerous occasions after separate incidents of controversy.
+His future for the national team was placed in doubt on numerous occasions after separate incidents of controversy.
 In August 2006, the Nigerian FA (NFA) website had his date of birth down as 1 May 1978, which would have made him 28 years of age rather than 21.
 The NFA soon confirmed that it had been an administrative error and apologised for the confusion it had caused.
 However Martins threatened to quit playing for the national team after the blunder had initially put his move to Newcastle in doubt.

 On 6 February 2007, Martins failed to turn up for the 4–1 friendly defeat against Ghana, despite being ordered to play.
 He later explained his absence was due to the fact he had travelled to Lagos to visit his sick mother.

 The Nigerian caretaker coach Augustine Eguavoen was furious with Martins and threatened to ban him from the national team.
 On 14 February 2007, Martins apologised for missing the game but said he believed his mother's health was more important.
 He also said that he would be available to play for Nigeria in the future.
-He made his return to the national side on 24 March 2007, playing the full match against Uganda in an African Cup of Nations Qualifying match and won.
+He made his return to the national side on 24 March 2007, playing the full match against Uganda in an Africa Cup of Nations qualifying match and won.

 Following the end of Nigeria's 2008 Africa Cup of Nations qualification campaign, Nigeria faced Mexico in Ciudad Juárez for a friendly match.
 Martins scored two goals in a 2–2 draw.

 On 17 November 2007, Martins captained Nigeria for the first time, in a friendly match against Australia for his 19th appearance.
 On 12 November 2009 he scored a spectacular goal in the 83rd minute against Kenya in Nairobi, thus ensuring Nigeria's qualification for the 2010 FIFA World Cup.
 At the finals in South Africa, Martins played in just two games for a total of 71 minutes, without scoring.
 In the first group game, he came on as a 52nd-minute substitute for Victor Obinna.
 In the third game he was used as a 57th-minute substitute for Nwankwo Kanu.
 Nigeria exited the tournament bottom of Group B with only one point.